North Loop, Minneapolis: Today

 While some industrial tenants remain (particularly in the area southwest of 4th Street), many of the old factories and warehouses have been converted to commercial space or loft condominiums and apartments.
 The area still retains some feel of its industrial past, as many newer buildings have attempted to replicate the style of the old warehouses.
+The Hennepin Energy Recovery Center opened in 1989 as a waste-to-energy plant and Metro Transit has two bus garages nearby including the North Loop Bus Garage which opened in 2023.

 Since the mid-1990s, when the gentrification of the neighborhood accelerated, thousands of people have moved into the North Loop.
 The neighborhood is particularly popular with people who work in downtown Minneapolis, whose proximity allows residents to walk, bike, or take a short bus or METRO ride to work.
 Coffee shops, restaurants, bars, art galleries, and small retail stores have also moved into the neighborhood in recent years.

 The Tony Award-winning Theatre de la Jeune Lune (Closed and building sold) and the Traffic Zone Center for Visual Art, a prominent artist cooperative and gallery space, are located in the eastern part of the neighborhood.
 The largest employer is the Federal Reserve Bank of Minneapolis, which is located at the southwest end of the Hennepin Avenue Bridge.